matomo-org/developer-documentation/docs/3.x/generated/Piwik/View.md

 <a name="render" id="render"></a>
 ### `render()`

 Renders the current view.
 Also sends the stored 'Content-Type' HTML header.

 See [setContentType()](/api-reference/Piwik/View#setcontenttype).

 #### Signature

 - *Returns:*  `string` &mdash;
-    Generated template.
+    Serialized data, eg, (image, array, html...).

 <a name="setcontenttype" id="setcontenttype"></a>
 <a name="setContentType" id="setContentType"></a>
 ### `setContentType()`

 Set stored value used in the Content-Type HTTP header field.

-The header is
-set just before rendering.
+The header is set just before rendering.

 #### Signature